SpecFlowOSS/SpecFlowWiki/Updating-gherkin-keywords.md

 to define or change that language.

 Please submit a change request for the Gherkin project and as soon as it is fixed in Gherkin, SpecFlow can upgrade to use that one.

+Once the change has been done in the Gherkin project the [[Updating the Gherkin Parser]] describes the merge process.